rivernine/naemo-contract/README.md

 ## Generative Art Contract
 Generative art contract is created through creator's input values and templates.
+### Alpha version
+The alpha version is minted by the buyer using a meta mask.

+### Beta version
+The beta version can only mint NAEMO.

 ## Edition Contract
 Edition contract is a shared contract.